Bruno-SSC/Tetrack/README.md

 ## Briefing 📄

 The time tracking app is as challenge from frontendMentor.
-I initially did it only with the usual html, css and js when starting my studies.
-I rebuilt it a few times already, the second one was with react and now I did it with angular.
+I initially did it only with the usual html, css when starting my studies.
+I rebuilt it a few times already.
+This one I did it with angular featuring sum of the time added.

 > [Acessar](https://tetrack-ng.netlify.app/)